Selvam-DG/Machine_Learning_Techniques/Linear_Regression/README.md

 # Supervised Machine Learning
 1. Regression
 2. Classification

+# Regression :
+- Dataset contains features (independent variables ) and the label outputs (dependent variables)
+- The problem has to be simple:
+  - The dataset is small
+  - Linear model is enough i.e. Trend Analysis
+  - Linear models are the basis for complex models i.e. Deep Networks
+- Regression Model Fit:
+  - Linear model
+  - Polynomial model
+  - Gaussian model

 ## Assumptions for Linear Regression Model
 1. Data should be linear
 2. Data should be normally distributed